 Bilateral economic and trade relationship

 As the world's eighth largest economy, Italy is a significant market for Australia.
-In 2011 it was our fifth-largest export market in the European Union (EU) and our third-largest source of EU imports after Germany and the United Kingdom.
-Overall, Italy was our 15th largest merchandise trading partner.
+In 2012 it was our sixth-largest export market in the European Union (EU) and our third-largest source of EU imports after Germany and the United Kingdom.
+Overall, Italy was our 14th largest merchandise trading partner.
 Two-way merchandise trade in 2011-12 was $A6.4 billion, in Italy's favour by a ratio of almost 5:1.
 Items such as coal, wool, wheat and leather dominated the mix of Australian exports.
-Major Australian imports from Italy amounting to 1.9 per cent of total share compared to just 0.7 per cent for exports to Italy.
+Major Australian imports from Italy in 2012-13 included medicaments, pumps, electric plant and organo-inorganic compounds, household-type equipment, and heating and cooling equipment and parts.

 Australian merchandise imports from Italy remain strong growing 5.5 per cent in 2012-13.
 Italian investment in Australia is relatively low, reflecting Italy's generally low levels of FDI abroad, most of which is directed within the EU and Mediterranean area.
 Total stock of investment from Italian companies in Australia in 2012 was $1.7 billion.
 However, there has been a recent welcome interest by Italian companies in investing in Australia including as an entry-point to the dynamic Indo-Pacific region.
 Italy’s largest infrastructure group Salini Impregilo entered the Australian market in 2012 winning a $350m tender in 2013 in New South Wales.
 A range of other Italian companies, such as Ansaldo STS, Ghella and Rizzani de Eccher, have also successfully tendered for major infrastructure projects in the Northern Territory, Queensland and South Australia..The main Italian companies with investments in Australia are Ferrero (confectionery), Iveco Trucks (motor vehicle manufacture and service), Mapei (building materials) Luxottica (eyewear), Ansaldo STS (railway signalling and infrastructure), Permasteelisa (construction, aluminium, glass), Prysmian Cables & Systems (cables) and Amplifon (hearing aids).
 ENI, the Italian energy producer, is active in offshore gas and oil exploration in Australia, often in partnership with other companies.
 In November 2011, SAIPEM, part of the ENI Group, won a €1.3 billion offshore gas pipeline project in Australia.